 - Podcast/video show notes

-Now you understand what makes great content, it’s time to look at SEO Copywriting.
+Now you understand what makes great content, it’s time to leverage that with some SEO copywriting techniques.